Birational invariance in logarithmic Gromov-Witten theory: The universal logarithmic modification

 \begin{lemma} $\oCp$ is the pushout of the maps $C \rightarrow \oC$ and $C \rightarrow C'$ in the category of logarithmic schemes. \end{lemma}

-\begin{proof} The underlying space of $\oCp$ is the pushout of the maps underlying $C \rightarrow \oC$ and $C \rightarrow C'$.
-Also the logarithmic structure on $\oCp$ is the push-forward of the logarithmic structure on $C'$.
+\begin{proof} As $C \rightarrow C'$ and $\oC \rightarrow \oCp$ are homeomorphisms, the underlying topological space of $\oCp$ is the pushout of the maps underlying $C \rightarrow \oC$ and $C \rightarrow C'$.
+As in \cite[Lemma B.1]{AMW} the structure sheaf of $\oCp$ is the pushforward of the structure sheaf of $C'$, hence $\oCp$ is the pushout of underlying schemes.
+Also the logarithmic structure on $\oCp$ is constructed as the pushforward of the logarithmic structure on $C'$.
 This implies the result. \end{proof}